spatie/php-structure-discoverer/README.md

 Discover::in(__DIR__)->classes()->implementing(Arrayable::class)->get();
 ```

-As an added benefit, it also has a built-in cache functionality that makes the whole process fast in production.
+As an added benefit, it has a built-in cache functionality that makes the whole process fast in production.

-The package is not only limited to classes but can also find enums, interfaces, and traits and has some extra metadata for each structure.
+The package is not only limited to classes but can also find enums, interfaces, and traits and has extra metadata for each structure.

 ## Support us